Aswendt-Lab/AIDAmri/to_do_list.md

  - [ ] Confirm that tracking options CLI and workflow works as intended
  - [ ] If resampling, the parcellation image does not load for connectivity in DSI Studio.
 Either resample this or provide a t2 reference image in the connectivity matrix extraction steps.
  - [ ] Image flip Y?
- - [ ] DTI processing does not handle existing outputs well.
-How should we address this?
+ - [ ] FSL slicer images for quality control.
+Might be worth replacing with a python plotting function for ease of use.
- - [ ] FSL slicer images for quality control
+ - [ ] DSI Studio fiber images and/or movie for quality control.
+Currently only possible through 2025+ "Hou" version command history function in GUI
- - [ ] DSI Studio fiber images and/or movie for quality control
+ - [ ] DSI Studio tract density image output (WIP)